-The financial impact of COVID-19 on the public sector generally, and specific to Leicestershire Police is continually monitored and is a managed risk.
-Details are reported to each Gold Group meeting.
-Regarding the consequential financial implications of delivering the local policing response to COVID-19, this is being monitored and managed by a combination of the ongoing close working of the PCC and Chief Constable's chief finance officer and their respective teams.
-At this time, however, it is considered that the financial reserves currently held by the PCC are sufficient to avoid any critical funding and cash flow challenges over the immediate future.
+The financial impact of COVID-19 on the public sector generally, and specific to Leicestershire Police was continually monitored throughout the year.
+Details were reported to each Gold Group meeting.
+The financial implications of delivering the local policing response to COVID-19, was managed by a combination of the ongoing close working of the PCC and Chief Constable's chief finance officer and their respective teams.

-A number of strategic risks specific to COVID-19 have been identified and incorporated into the Force Strategic Risk Register.
-These include welfare & wellbeing, the provision of critical functions, reputational risk and legitimacy, unintended legal or regulatory breaches, meeting demand and achieving recovery.
-These risks are being managed through Gold and also report into COT weekly.
-In addition, a tactical Risk Register for COVID-19 has been developed, alongside the SCG risk register.
+A number of strategic risks specific to COVID-19 were identified and incorporated into the Force Strategic Risk Register.
+These included welfare & wellbeing, the provision of critical functions, reputational risk and legitimacy, unintended legal or regulatory breaches, meeting demand and achieving recovery.
+These risks were managed through Gold and also report into COT weekly.
+In addition, a tactical Risk Register for COVID-19 was developed, alongside the SCG risk register.